2-Way Directional Valve (IL)

 Dependencies

-To use this parameter, set the Orifice parameterization parameter to `Linear - area vs. spool travel' or `Tabulated data - Area vs. spool travel'.
+To use this parameter, set the Orifice parameterization parameter to Linear - area vs. spool travel or Tabulated data - Area vs. spool travel.

-Smoothing factor - numerical smoothing factor
+Smoothing factor — numerical smoothing coefficient of

-0.01 (by default) | positive scalar in the range [0,1].
+0.01 (default) | a positive scalar in the range [0,1]

 Dependencies

-Pressure recovery - whether to take into account the pressure rise when the area expands
+Pressure recovery — whether to take into account the increase in pressure when expanding the pass area:q[<br>] disabled (by default) | enabled

-Cross-sectional area at ports A and B - area at the inlet or outlet of the valve
+Cross-sectional area at ports A and B — area at the inlet or outlet of the pass valve:q[<br>] Inf (default) | positive scalar

 Dependencies